On going Projects

 UN Climate Change Conference in Paris delegation participation.

 Earth Ethics, Inc. Executive Director traveled to Paris recently to be part of the U.N.
 Climate Change Conference in Paris.
 She was able to meet with people from other States and Nations in discussions on how we can all become actively engaged in addressed climate change locally and globally.
 The work is still ongoing.

 Outreach and education campaign on the environmental and public health impacts associated with hydraulic fracturing (Fracking).

-Earth Ethics, Inc. is working with other organizations, Floridians Against Fracking, Florida Clean Water Network, Florida Food and Water Watch, and others to educate public officials and the general public about the impacts fracking has on our environment and public health.
-Check out Earth Ethics calendar for an event near you.
+Earth Ethics, Inc. is part of a coalition, Floridians Against Fracking, that works to educate elected officials and the general public about the impacts fracking has on our environment and public health.

 Outreach and education campaign on environmental, species, and public health impacts associated with plastics and microbeads.
 This also includes water quality sampling.